syn990/SYN-OS/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/concepts/window-manager.md

 ## Window manager (WM)

 The piece that decides how windows are arranged, moved, resized, focused, and decorated (title bars, borders).
-A WM doesn't necessarily provide a panel, a launcher, or a file manager; those are separate programs it happens to run alongside.
+A WM doesn't necessarily provide a panel, a launcher, or a file manager — those are separate programs it happens to run alongside.
 Classic X11 WMs: Openbox, i3, dwm.

 ## Compositor